-- the settlement of deals relating to the export and/or import of goods (excluding money, securities, and real estate), works and services, protected information and intellectual property; - the settlement of deals relating to rent or the leasing of property; - the payment and collection of dividends and other revenues from investments; and - transactions of a non-commercial nature (e.g. the payment of salaries, payments for the maintenance of diplomatic and other official representations, etc.).
+- the settlement of deals relating to the export and/or import of goods (excluding money, securities, and real estate), works and services, protected information and intellectual property; - the settlement of deals relating to the renting or leasing of property; - the payment and collection of dividends and other revenue from investments; and - transactions of a non-commercial nature (e.g. the payment of salaries, payments for the maintenance of diplomatic and other official representations, etc.).